-Wat Khuat Mak Dhamma Siri (วัดขวดมากธรรมศิริ) is the eighth "bottle temple" that I have found in Thailand.
-It's quite large and the bottle decoration (mostly from beer and energy drinks) is used throughout the whole temple, not just on a few buildings.
-It's definitely worth the trip.
-Almost always referred to as just Wat Khuat (วัดขวด), which means "Bottle Temple," it's less than an hour from both Hat Yai and Songkhla, but this is far enough away that it's not visited by tourists very often.
+Wat Khuat Mak Dhamma Siri (วัดขวดมากธรรมศิริ) is one of the bottle temples found around Thailand.
+It’s quite large and the bottle decoration (mostly from beer and energy drinks) is used throughout the whole temple, not just on a few buildings.
+It’s definitely worth the trip.
+Almost always referred to as just Wat Khuat (วัดขวด), which means “Bottle Temple,” it’s less than an hour from both Hat Yai and Songkhla, but this is far enough away that it’s not visited by tourists very often.

 Wat Khuat’s centerpiece is the large wihan, which is covered by bottles both inside and out.
 It isn’t used on a daily basis, but the doors are kept open if you want to have a look inside.
 The large stupa in back is about 50 meters tall and in the past you could climb up inside, but the present abbot told us it’s no longer safe to do so.

 Another highlight is the main gate, which features three large “bottles” made of real bottles on the top.
 Here you’ll see one thing that sets Wat Khuat apart from other bottle temples; the use of shells.
 Although there are geometric designs made of shells on the ceilings of several buildings, the main gate has the best of them.
 The shells were given to the temple by people from northeastern Thailand who were working down south on fishing boats and wanted to support a temple run by one of their own.

 As stated above, the bottle theme extends through the whole temple and bottles also cover the monks’ quarters, water tower, toilet block, several small shrines, and a small pavilion made for people to use when feeding fish – this last one has completely collapsed into the pond.

 Location – Tambon Khae, Amphoe Chana, Songkhla Province